Things you may want to know before your first visit

 You are welcome to bring a significant other to your visit.
 Many people want to do this so that we can get as much background information as possible.
 If you are coming to learn about services for a child, we welcome all ages, but will also meet with parent(s) alone if they feel it would not be beneficial to have the child along.

-For all patients, we will ask for the information on this form.
-It can be completed and brought with you, or you can complete it in the office when you arrive.
+For all patients, we will ask for the information on this online form.
+Please fill out the form and submit before you arrive.